DanielMajer24/Porfolio-of-Work/README.md

 ## [Project 4: Using Natural Language Processing to Create a University Textbook Recommender System](https://github.com/DanielMajer24/University-Recommender-System)
 ### Project Overview

 The purpose of this project was to gain experience with NLP content-based and dynamic recommender systems in Python.
-This python notebook contains two working recommender systems, a Static and Dynamic recommender, which recommend the user relavent books from the key words entered into the console.
+This python notebook contains two working recommender systems, a Static and Dynamic recommender, which recommend the user relevant books from the key words entered into the console.

 The techniques I used in the recommender system included:
 - Enriching the data using GoogleBooks and NLA Trove APIs